Sperm bank: Sex selection

 Some sperm banks enable recipients to choose the sex of their child, through methods of sperm sorting.
 Although the methods used do not guarantee 100% success, the chances of being able to select the gender of a child are held to be considerably increased.

 One of the processes used is the 'swim up' method, whereby a sperm extender is added to the donor's freshly ejaculated sperm and the test-tube is left to settle.
 After about half-an-hour, the lighter sperm, containing the male chromosome pair (XY), will have swum to the top, leaving the heavier sperm, containing the female chromosome pair (XX), at the bottom, thus allowing selection and storage according to sex.

 The alternative process is the Percoll Method which is similar to the 'swim up' method but involves additionally the centrifuging of the sperm in a similar way to the washing of samples produced for IUI inseminations, or for IVF purposes.

-Sex selection is not permitted in a number of countries, including the UK.
+Sex selection is controversial, and is illegal in many countries, including Australia, the United Kingdom, and Canada, except when there is a large possibility of a sex-linked genetic disorder.
+It is legal in the United States, although use for non-medical reasons is discouraged by the American Society for Reproductive Medicine.

 Other uses

-There is a market for vials of processed sperm and for various reasons a sperm bank may sell-on stocks of vials which it holds which is known as 'onselling'.
-The costs of screening of donors and of storage of frozen donor sperm vials are not insignificant and in practice most sperm banks will try to dispose of all samples from an individual donor.
+There is a market for vials of processed sperm and for various reasons a sperm bank may sell-on stocks of vials which it holds known as 'onselling'.
+The costs of screening of donors and storage of frozen donor sperm vials are not insignificant and in practice most sperm banks will try to dispose of all samples from an individual donor.
 The onselling of sperm therefore enables a sperm bank to maximize the sale and disposal of sperm samples which it has processed.
 The reasons for onselling may also be where part of, or even the main business of, a particular sperm bank is to process and store sperm rather than to use it in fertility treatments, or where a sperm bank is able to collect and store more sperm than it can use within nationally set limits.
 In the latter case a sperm bank may onsell sperm from a particular donor for use in another jurisdiction after the number of pregnancies achieved from that donor has reached its national maximum.

 Sperm banks may supply other sperm banks or a fertility clinic with donor sperm to be used for achieving pregnancies.

 Sperm banks may also supply sperm for research or educational purposes.